qrzn23/min/wip/confessions/content.md

 Dr. Woodman had died and Mathers forced Dr. Westcott to retire from active leadership of the Order.
 Mathers, however, was not trusted.
 He, therefore, announced to the most advanced adepts that he had himself made the Magical Link with the Secret Chiefs; and, at an interview with three of them in the Bois de Boulogne, had been confirmed in the supreme and sole authority as the Visible Head of the Order.
 The adepts entrusted with this information were required to sign a pledge of personal obedience to Mathers as a condition of advancement in the Order.
 Nevertheless, dissatisfaction continued.
 The advancement did not arrive.
 They suspected that Mathers had no more knowledge to give; and he retorted that, however that might be, he wasn't going to waste it on such hopeless duffers.
 Both positions have much to recommend them to discriminating sympathy.

 These petty squabbles apart, a big thing had happened.
-Mathers had discovered the manuscript of Abra-Melin in the library of the Arsenal in Paris and begun to translate it[2].[3]
+Mathers had discovered the manuscript of Abra-Melin in the library of the Arsenal in Paris and begun to translate it.^[This debacle had not yet taken place at the time of my first initiation, November 18th, 1898.] ^[WEH Note: At least that's what Mathers said.
+According to G.Sholem in his “Kabbalah”, English and Hebrew versions have been found in British collections known to have been consulted by Mathers.
+It is conjectured that Mathers faked the translation of the Old French version from the library of the Arsenal to obtain translator's remuneration from the eventual publisher.
+Mathers did the same thing with the “Greater Key of Solomon” and an excerpt from the “Lesser Key of Solomon,” called “The Goetia” and subsequently published by Crowley.
+Mathers plagiarized the whole of his famous introduction to “The Kabbalah Unveiled” from Christian D. Ginsburg's essay “The Kabbalah; Its Doctrines, Development and Literature”.
+These practices appear to be endemic to the time.]
 He found himself harassed and opposed on all sides.
 In those days there was practically no public way of getting about Paris at all.
 Mathers lived at Auteuil, a long way from the Arsenal, and met with so many bicycle accidents that he was driven to go on foot.
 (There is always occult opposition to the publication of important documents.
 It took me over three years to get my The Goetia through the press, and over two years in the case of 777.
 This is one of the facts whose cumulative effect makes it impossible to doubt the existence of spiritual forces.)
 Other misfortunes of every kind overwhelmed Mathers.
 He was an expert Magician and had become accustomed to use the Greater Key of Solomon with excellent effect.
 He did not realize that Abra-Melin was an altogether bigger proposition.
 It was like a man, accustomed to handle gunpowder, suddenly supplied with dynamite without being aware of the difference.
 He worried through and got Abra-Melin published; but he perished in the process.
 He became the prey of the malignant forces of the book, lost his integrity and was cast out of the Order of which he had been the visible head.

 I took the Order with absolute seriousness.
 I was not even put off by the fact of its ceremonies taking place at Mark Mason's Hall.
 I remember asking Baker whether people often died during the ceremony.
 I had no idea that it was a flat formality and that the members were for the most part muddled middle-class mediocrities.
 I saw myself entering the Hidden Church of the Holy Grail.
 This state of my soul served me well.
 My initiation was in fact a sacrament.